tk-notes/lucas-meier-blog/content/posts/2022/06/on-identifiable-aborts/index.md

 but to require substantial detective work to actually implement.

 As an example, let's consider *authenticated broadcast*.
+With this primitive, you want one participant to send a message to the other participants, while guaranteeing that they can't cheat by sending different messages to this people.
+This is an important primitive for many protocols.
+Often you need to commit to the random choices you make in a protocol, and it's important that you're everyone agrees on what you've committed to.
+Using an authenticated broadcast makes it so that you can't send different values to different people.

+Often this primitive is used in protocols without actually specifying an implementation.
+A common method to implement it is with an *echo broadcast*.
+The idea is that after receiving a value from the broadcaster, each participant then re-transmits this value to the other participants.
+Each participant can then compare the value they initially received with these new values.
+If they see the same values, they know that the initial broadcast was consistent.

+This protocol is also often used in contexts where identifiable aborts are required.
+In principle, this protocol satisfies identifiable abort.
+The idea is that if each message is signed, and the broadcaster sends two different messages, then the parties will eventually be able to come to a consensus about this fact.
+Doing this involves a lot of implicit work that's not really specified.
+For example, each party needs to verify the signatures on all the messages they've received, otherwise they could be deceived into believing that the broadcaster cheated, when they in fact didn't Another important detail is that the messages need to be precisely bound to that execution of the protocol.
+Otherwise, you could use previously signed messages in order to attempt to make others believe that the broadcaster cheated in this round.
+This kind of session binding is a detail which is often omitted from protocol descriptions, but actually starts to matter if you need identifiable aborts.

+Anyhow, all of this is just to say that in practice providing identifiable aborts is often more complicated than hinted at in protocol descriptions.

+So, even with an abstracted model, identifiable aborts are complicated.
+Nonetheless, identifiable aborts might be worth it, if they can effectively prevent spurious aborts from happening.

+Unfortunately, I don't think this is the case in practice.

 # The Network is not Perfect